-KAON Catyrpel [9] is an ontology-based focused crawler embedded in the KAON environment for ontology-based tools [5].
+KAON Catyrpel (Maedche et al 2002a) is an ontology-based focused crawler embedded in the KAON environment for ontology-based tools (Handschuh et al 2001).
 With Catyrpel, the user can specify topics of interest in terms of an ontology.
 The user's preferences, i. e. entities in the ontology, and the ontology itself are then used to compute the relevance of documents and hyperlinks.
 After simple linguistic preprocessing (HTML tag removal, stemming etc.), lexical entries of the ontology are matched against the text and a relevance score is computed.
-The structure of the ontology allows determining a useful measure of relevance, even if no exact match can be found.
+Through the use of the ontology structure a useful measure of relevance can be evaluated, even if no exact match can be found.
 Several relevance measures can be used, which compared favourably against breadth-first search or simple keyword-based measures.

-When searching for "Semantic Web", the focused crawler may for instance come along the web pages of Stefan Decker at Stanford University, who has already annotated his pages with RDF statements saying that he is giving a course 'Semantic Web Technologies'.
-The crawler will then update the ontology as shown in Figure 1, and will return the homepage with a certain score.
+When searching for "Semantic Web", the focused crawler may for instance come across the web pages of Stefan Decker at Stanford University, who has already annotated his pages with RDF statements saying that he is giving a course 'Semantic Web Technologies'.
+The crawler will add the instances to the knowledge base used by the ontology as shown in Figure 1, and will return the homepage with a certain score.

-3 Integrating the Edutella Peer-to-Peer Network
+Integrating the Edutella Peer-to-Peer Network

-The Courseware Watchdog includes the possibility to access the Edutella peer-to-peer network.
+The Courseware Watchdog includes the possibility to access the Edutella peer-to-peer network (Nejdl et al 2002a).
 Peer-to-peer (P2P) networks are decentralised networks, which allow for publishing and searching resources based on direct collaboration between its nodes.

 The Edutella network applies the P2P paradigm to the exchange of structured information about available learning resources.
 A common data model facilitates the integration of data sources such as relational database systems or XML and RDF repositories.
-Thus, all of these can act as Edutella peers.
+Thus, all of these can act as Edutella peers, either as repositories or as consumer of the network resources.

 For instance, our lecturer may query Edutella.
-She will be athenble to locate relevant material on the P2P network which has been provided by other Edutella users.
+She will be then able to locate relevant material on the P2P network which has been provided by other Edutella users.
 This way, she may for instance come across further lectures and tutorial about the topic.
+Moreover she will be able to control and share her own resources by annotating her resources with the annotating tool contained in the KAON framework (Nejdl et al 2002b).

-4 Subjective Clustering
+Subjective Clustering